-Student Name: Student Number: Placement Agency: Date: Field Instructor: Health & Safety Rep esentative: Interr national, national or remote placeme nts Y/N N/A Please provide comment or describe any protective measures required Travel costs Travel costs for International, remote and out of province placements will be the responsibility of the student, as well as the costs of any required visas.
-Insurance Is the student aware of the need to the health/medical insurance when optime placement?
-(Costs to be covered by ng for an International Living arrangements If applicable, will the student be provaccommodation?
-(Any costs to be c Water Quality Will the student have reliable access s to safe drinking water?
-Food security Is there access to a sufficient supply clean, sanitary area to prepare food Health Precautions Are there specific health precautions placement?
-(Immunizations, TB Ski Other (attach additional page if required) Are there any other potential risks specific to your organization or community setting? (e.g. high crime area, lack of mobile phone coverage or internet access, increased exposure to communicable diseases etc.) Transportation Y/N N/A Driving Will the student be required to drive as part of out of town placement duties?
-Vehicle Will students be required to use their own vehicles or agency vehicles for work duties?
-Transporting clients If a student is required to transport clients, are there policies in place regarding insurance, safety, and unsafe weather conditions?
-Insurance Insurance Students will require additional insurance if transporting clients or using their vehicle on placement.
+Student Name: Student Number: Placement Agency: Date: Field Instructor: Health & Safety Represe entativ e: International, national or remote placements Y/N N/A Please provide comment or describe any protective measures required Travel costs Travel costs for International, remote and out of province placements will be the responsibility of the student, as well as the costs of any required visas.
+Insurance health/medical insurance when optir Is the student aware of the need to take out additional health/medical insurance when opting for an International placement?
+(Costs to be covered by the student).
+Living arrangements If applicable, will the student be provaccommodation?
+(Any costs to be continuous) Water Quality Will the student have reliable access s to safe drinking water?
+Food security Is there access to a sufficient supply of healthy food and a clean, sanitary area to prepare food.
+Health Precautions Are there specific health precautions required for this placement?
+(Immunizations, TB Skintest, Malaria Pills).
+Other (attach additional page if required) Are there any other potential risks specific to your organization or community setting? (e.g. high crime area, lack of mobile phone coverage or internet access, increased exposure to communicable diseases etc.) Transportation Y/N N/A Driving Will the student be required to drive placement duties? as part of out of town Vehicle Will students be required to use thei vehicles for work duties? r own vehicles or agency Transporting clients If a student is required to transport of in place regarding insurance, safety, conditions?
+Insurance Students will require additional insurance if transporting clients or using their vehicle on placement.
 Have implications for vehicle and third-party insurance been clearly explained?
-Human Factors Y/N N/A Harassment Is there a policy on harassment and/or discrimination that will be provided to the student?
-Violence Are there situations where the student could be exposed to violence? (working with high risk groups/situations?).
+Human Factors Y/N N/A Harassment Is there a policy on harassment and/ be provided to the student? or discrimination that will Violence Are there situations where the student could be exposed to violence? (working with high risk groups/situations?).
 Working alone Will the student be working alone?
-Is there a Working in isolation Policy in place?
-Security Are there plans in place to provide ir in case of violence or threat? nmediate access to help Security after hours Is there reliable access to other staff police support if needed? , security personnel or
+Is isolation Policy in place? s there a Working in Security Are there plans in place to provide in in case of violence or threat? nmediate access to help Security after hours Is there reliable access to other staff, security personnel or police support if needed?